hartwigmedical/documentation/data-access-request-guide.md

 - For source code of all Hartwig Medical Foundation tools see our [hmftools repository](https://github.com/hartwigmedical/hmftools)
 - For an example patient report see our [resources page](https://resources.hartwigmedicalfoundation.nl/)
 - For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/)

-[^1]: After one month of the creation of a bucket, files in the bucket will be removed.
-On request, we can leave or make the data available for an extended period.
-After receipt of such a request, we will start making the licensed data available again within one workday.
-You can submit a request by sending an email to ict@hartwigmedicalfoundation.nl, mentioning your reference number.
-Note that you still retain continuous access to the files that are shared via manifest.json for the duration of the license agreement.